great-detail/ag-shared-ui-elements/README.md

 mLeftButton = mLeftButtonContainer.Q<VisualElement>(cLeftButtonID); // Where the ID is generic
 ```

-Yes, it’s a bit more verbose — but it keeps everything consistent and reusable.

 ### Styles Use Relative Paths

 The UI styling is handled using **USS files** with **relative or absolute paths**.
 This means:
 - **Don’t move folders or files around.**
-- Changing the folder structure will **break all the UI styles** and require MANUAL editing of USS files (At least in the current version of UI Toolkit)
+- Changing the folder structure will **break all the UI styles** and require MANUAL editing of USS files (At least in the current version of UI Toolkit).
+To check for these warnings reimport the whole project.
 ---